T. J. Oshie: Personal life

 Oshie has three siblings, a brother Taylor and two sisters, Tawni and Aleah Oshie.
 He attended the University of North Dakota in Grand Forks for three years, majoring in general studies.
 His first cousin, Gary Sargent, and second cousin, Henry Boucha, played in the NHL.

 Oshie is from the Anishinaabe or Ojibwe Nation; his name in Anishinaabemowin, or the Ojibwe language, "Keeway Gaaboo" means "coming home."
 Giiwe translates roughly as "s/he returns home."
 If the -aaboo in Gaaboo refers to water, then this name may evoke the poetic image of water that, by traveling downhill, will inevitably find its way home to a larger body of water, such as the Great Lakes or the sea.
 His father was Anishnaabe.

 In January 2007, Oshie and former North Dakota teammate Jonathan Toews received alcohol-related citations for being minors in a Grand Forks, North Dakota, tavern.
 Oshie and Toews pleaded guilty to the charges.
 The two were later placed on probation and ordered to perform community service.

-Oshie and his wife Lauren Cosgrove Oshie have three daughters and one son.
-The family resides in McLean, Virginia.
+Oshie and his wife, Lauren Cosgrove Oshie, have three daughters and one son.
+In 2025, after retiring from the NHL and selling his home in McLean, Virginia, Oshie and his family moved back to the Midwest and now live in Edina, Minnesota.
 Their first-born daughter had been born with gastroschisis, for which she required surgery.

 Oshie's father, Tim, suffered from Early-onset Alzheimer's disease.
 After Oshie's 2018 Stanley Cup win, he remarked "My dad's here in the crowd... he was diagnosed with Alzheimer's and he doesn't remember a lot of stuff.
 But...you bet your ass he's going to remember this one."
 Oshie later said that his father remembered the win the next day.
 Tim died on May 4, 2021, at the age of 56.

 Oshie attracted controversy when he tweeted his support for President Donald Trump on the day of his second inauguration.
 He responded to the backlash by saying he loves "Americans on both sides of the aisle and always will."